joshglenn/react-native-wiki/Breaking-Changes.md

 - Who does this affect: Any product developer
 - **How to migrate (shown by `react-native upgrade`)**: Import the following modules instead.
 The API of the new ones should be the same of very similar: AppStateIOS -> AppState, ActivityIndicatorIOS -> Activity, IntentAndroid, LinkingIOS -> Linking, SliderIOS -> Slider, SwitchAndroid, SwitchIOS -> Switch
 - Why make this breaking change: These old APIs were designed a long time ago when we didn't think about Android and platform parity at all.
 We do now :)
+- Severity (people affected x amount of work for them): Medium

 ---